 As a result, my cell phone bill has been reduced to 1/3 of what it used to be!

-I changed to this operation in November 2014, and until then I was using an iPhone 5, which cost roughly 10,000-12,000 yen, so the amount of money I spend on my phone is really about 1/3 of what I spend on a cell phone.
+I changed to this operation in November 2014.
+Before that, I was using an iPhone 5, which cost roughly 10,000-12,000 yen, so the amount I spend on my cell phone is really about 1/3 of what I spend on a cell phone.

 I can even go to a Kanjani Eight concert with the money I saved.